If you’ve been performing SEO on your company website, letting your domain name expire can literally become a nightmare!

 It’s long been recognized in the SEO world that domain name registrations should be made for long periods of time.
-At Big Red SEO we personally use and recommend Hands-On Web Hosting for domain registrations ($10/year), but there are hundreds of domain registrars out there that are around the same price.
-It’s amazing what missing that $10 payment can do to search engine optimization for webpages!
+At Big Red SEO, we personally use and recommend Google Domains for domain registrations, but there are hundreds of domain registrars out there that are around the same price.
+It’s amazing what missing that $10-$15/year payment can do to search engine optimization for webpages!

 When you miss the deadline for the expiration, the domain name is put back into an unregistered pool, at which time the domain name registrars redirect all pages from the site to a page with advertising and an option to purchase the domain.